Netnod/robust-tjanst/README.md

-# Attention
+# Robust by Netnod
-The documentation is already slightly incorrect, but we'll be updating it soon.
-See `packages/service/.env.template` for how to set up its .env file.
+Let's make the Internet a better place!
+Robust is a test tool for web sites.

+## Create a minimum level
+We want to create a minimum level for what is an acceptable level of security.
+Passing should be easy, and failing should be bad.

+## Spread knowledge
+We want to explain why not passing this minimum level is bad, in words that can be understood by those who are not experts.

+## Help fix
+We want to help people reach the minimum acceptable level by giving clear instructions.

+## Contribute
+Currently we would like feedback on what tests _you_ think should be included in this minimum level,

+We welcome pull requests and issues on https://github.com/Netnod/robust-tjanst/ Code is released under the [BSD 3-Clause License](LICENSE).

 # Setup
+_The documentation is already slightly incorrect, but we'll be updating it soon.
+See `packages/service/.env.template` for how to set up its .env file._
 ## Local
 ### Postgres 13 and Redis
 Both are expected to be running on localhost at default ports.
 DATBASE_URL and REDIS_URL can be overriden if required.